atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 0: Wholly unused ticket

-1: Partially used ticket (For example, when the passenger has used an outbound flight and wants to refund an inbound flight)
+1: Partially used ticket (For example.
+When the passenger has used an outbound flight and wants to change an inbound flight)

 **`changesStatus` **<mark style="color:blue;">**string**</mark>

-Change flight rule type of the strictest rules
+Change flight rule type (for the most restrictive condition):

 T: Non changeable

 H: Changeable with restrictions

-F: Free for change flight
+F: Free flight change

 **`changesFee` **<mark style="color:blue;">**decimal**</mark>

-Change flight fee of the strictest rules
+Change flight fee (for the most restrictive condition):

-If changesStatus = H, it should not be null
+If changesStatus = H, it should not be "null"

-If changesStatus = T/F, it can be null
+If changesStatus = T/F, it can be "null"

 **`currency` **<mark style="color:blue;">**string**</mark>

-The currency of airline's rule,
+The currency of airline's rule.

-If changesStatus = H, it should not be null
+If changesStatus = H, it should not be "null"

 **`revNoshow` **<mark style="color:blue;">**string**</mark>

-Change flight rule in case of the strictest no show rules.
+Change flight rule (for the most restrictive condition):

 T: Non changeable

 H: Changeable with restrictions

-F: Free for change flight
+F: Free flight change

 **`revNoShowCondition` **<mark style="color:blue;">**int**</mark>